iviasensio/PLSmartPivot/README.md

 Available in https://github.com/iviasensio/PLSmartPivot

-Current version 2.0.
-Compatible with QS 3.2
+Current version 2.1.
+Compatible with QS Sep 2017
+(from sep'17 color-picker is no more an integer but an object)

 Based on P&LSmart.